isomerpages/imda-oin/_ongoing-challenges/1e-innovplus10.md

     <input type="checkbox" id="list-item-4">
     <label for="list-item-4">Quantification Of Site Situation Against Building Information Management (Bim) Model For Project Progress And Payment</label>
       <ul>
-        <li><b><h4>Herohippo</h4></b>We are payment technology and merchant service company seeking a learning solution to enhance the skills training and competency assessment of payment solution executives.
+        <li><b><h4>Herohippo (Company Pseudonym)</h4></b>We are payment technology and merchant service company seeking a learning solution to enhance the skills training and competency assessment of payment solution executives.
 We envisage that the solution would enhance the proper KYC (Know Your Customer) and AML (Anti Money Laundering) procedures are followed with simulations of screening, approving, on-boarding and implementing merchants' digital payment gateway.
 This will be in compliance with the MAS requirements.

 <h5>What We Are Looking For</h5>
 This mobile learning is location free.
 The employees, merchants and clients can be from different locations with internet access.